aplsimple/tkcc/README.md

 9. A *aloupe* package may be called to pick a color from the screen loupe.

+10. A reverse color is shown in the color display.
+After clicking the display, a new color is displayed.

 To use *clrpick.tcl*, copy it into the Tk directory (replacing the old version).

 A stand-alone Tk color chooser is invoked as: